ItsAlphaNeon/WiVRnFaceTracking/README.md

 # VDFaceTracking

+(This mod is incomplete, and is a work-in-progress.)

 This is a Resonite mod, which lets the game read facial expressions and eye gaze directly from WiVRn.

 This was patched together from [EyeTrackVRResonite](https://github.com/galister/EyeTrackVRResonite) and [VDFaceTracking](https://github.com/Zeitheron/VDFaceTracking).